 Protection: If you’re using a camera for adventure or sports, you’ll want one with a rugged case and some kind of weatherproofing.
 Some are simply showerproof, but 360° action cams can be waterproof to 15 feet or more.

-Mount: You might also want to fix it to a helmet, handlebars, shoulder rig, or other device.
+Mount: You might also want to fix it to a helmet, handlebars, shoulder rig, or another device.
 Many have a standard 1/4-inch tripod-type mounting hole, and some come with mounting kits, but by no means all of them do.

 Selfie stick tripod: UBeesize Tripod Stand